Skip to main content

 CodeMeaning

-400Invalid request data or invalid multipart form data
+400Invalid request data, invalid base64 image data, or invalid multipart form data

 401Authentication failed